hell-month/course/Day0.md

 1. **Open-source**: All course materials will be open-sourced, and we encourage you to contribute back.
 This is not just about learning; it's about building a community of developers who can help each other grow.
 1. **Hands-on**: We believe in **learning by doing**.
 No more passive listening.
 Each day will include practical milestones to reinforce your understanding of the concepts covered.
 1. **AI-assisted**: You can always search on Google or ChatGPT.
 In most cases, they will give you the right answer to each step you need to take.
 This leads to our next point, which is **Goal-oriented**.
 1. **Goal-oriented**: **_The primary problem when it comes to learning is that you don't even know what you don't know_**.
 But we won't provide you with step-by-step instructions or straightforward solutions.
 Instead, **we will give you the goal and let you figure out the details.** This is to help you develop problem-solving skills and become a more independent developer.
 Achieving any goals should be a no-brainer if you can Google it, right?
-So, we will provide you with the goals, and you can use Google or AI to find the solutions.
+So, we will provide you with the goals, and you can use Google or AI any other resources like Youtube to find the solutions.
+1. **Trying harder till success**: No one succeeds on the first try.
+But there always is a way to succeed if you try harder.
+If you keep failing, just try harder.
+   You shouldn't give up so easily, because this is what engineering looks like in practice.

 ## Prerequisites